Social contagion and asset prices: Reddit's self-organised bull runs: Has WSB destabilised markets?

+where $\omega$ is the coefficient of interest, $\eta_{t}$ denotes week fixed effects, and $\varepsilon_{j,t}$ an idiosyncratic error.
+We specifically use the first difference in weekly returns to account for stock-specific heterogeneity.
+The Reduced Form approach does not provide conclusive evidence of a causal relationship between social investor activity and stock market activity.
+The narratives and sentiments expressed on social media platforms are influenced by real-time news, events, and stock market fluctuations, which can result in reverse causality.
+In other words, positive sentiments may be expressed during weeks of high returns, regardless of previous sentiment.
+This makes it challenging to establish a clear link between social investor activity and stock market activity.

-\paragraph{First Stage:} We use variation in our contagion and consensus measures, that can be explained by past activity on WSB, to identify our parameters of interest.
-In doing so, we assume that our target stock market variables are sufficiently uncorrelated between sequential trading weeks.
+\paragraph{First Stage} We use variation in sentiments that can be explained by past activity on WSB and past stock performance to identify our parameter of interest.
+We predict sentiment $\Phi_{j,t}$ using past stock price behaviour, as well as past sentiments:

-\textit{Predicting $\Delta\Omega$} -- The number of new authors posting submissions is predicted using the model from Section \ref{subsec:contagion}:

-where we replace ticker fixed effects, in Eq. \ref{eq:estimating_contagion}, with week fixed effects $\eta_{a, t}$.
-The results are used to predict the author count in the subsequent period, by using the previous week's author count in infrequent tickers, $V_{j,t-1}$: